-- 5.1.e.
-The evaluations of a fellow's performance must be accessible for review by the fellow. ^(Core) - 5.2.
-Fellow Evaluation: Final Evaluation The program director must provide a final evaluation for each fellow upon completion of the program. ^(Core) - 5.2.a.
-The subspecialty-specific Milestones, and when applicable the subspecialtyspecific Case Logs, must be used as tools to ensure fellows are able to engage in autonomous practice upon completion of the program. ^(Core) - 5.2.b.
-The final evaluation must become part of the fellow's permanent record maintained by the institution, and must be accessible for review by the fellow in accordance with institutional policy. ^(Core) - 5.2.c.
+- 5.1.f.
+At least annually, there must be a summative evaluation of each fellow that includes their readiness to progress to the next year of the program, if applicable.
+(Core) - 5.1.g.
+The evaluations of a fellow's performance must be accessible for review by the fellow.
+(Core) - 5.1.h.
+Faculty members must review evaluations with each fellow at least every six months.
+(Core) - 5.2.
+Fellow Evaluation: Final Evaluation

+The program director must provide a final evaluation for each fellow upon completion of the program.
+(Core) - 5.2.a.
+The subspecialty-specific Milestones, and when applicable the subspecialty-specific Case Logs, must be used as tools to ensure fellows are able to engage in autonomous practice upon completion of the program.
+(Core)

+- 5.2.b.
+The final evaluation must become part of the fellow's permanent record maintained by the institution, and must be accessible for review by the fellow in accordance with institutional policy.
+(Core) - 5.2.c.
 The final evaluation must verify that the fellow has demonstrated the knowledge, skills, and behaviors necessary to enter autonomous practice.

+(Core)

-(Core) - 5.2.d.
-The final evaluation must be shared with the fellow upon completion of the program. ^(Core) - 5.3.
-Clinical Competency Committee A Clinical Competency Committee must be appointed by the program director.
+- 5.2.d.
+The final evaluation must be shared with the fellow upon completion of the program.
+(Core)

+- 5.3.
+Clinical Competency Committee

+A Clinical Competency Committee must be appointed by the program director.

 (Core) - 5.3.a.
 At a minimum the Clinical Competency Committee must include three members, at least one of whom is a core faculty member.
-Members must be faculty members from the same program or other programs, or other health professionals who have extensive contact and experience with the program's fellows. ^(Core)
+Members must be faculty members from the same program or other programs, or other health professionals who have extensive contact and experience with the program's fellows.
+(Core)

 Background and Intent: The requirements regarding the Clinical Competency Committee do not preclude or limit a program director's participation on the Clinical Competency Committee.
 The intent is to leave flexibility for each program to decide the best structure for its own circumstances, but a program should consider: its program director's other roles as fellow advocate, advisor, and confidante; the impact of the program director's presence on the other Clinical Competency Committee members' discussions and decisions; the size of the program faculty; and other program-relevant factors.
 Inclusivity is an important consideration in the appointment of Clinical Competency Committee members, ensuring diverse participation to achieve fair evaluation.
 The program director has final responsibility for fellow evaluation and promotion decisions.

 The program faculty may include more than the physician faculty members, such as other physicians and non-physicians who teach and evaluate the program's fellows.
 There may be additional members of the Clinical Competency Committee.

 - 5.3.b.
-The Clinical Competency Committee must review all fellow evaluations at least semi-annually. ^(Core) - 5.3.c.
-The Clinical Competency Committee must determine each fellow's progress on achievement of the subspecialty-specific Milestones. ^(Core) - 5.3.d.
-The Clinical Competency Committee must meet prior to the fellows' semiannual evaluations and advise the program director regarding each fellow's progress. ^(Core)
+The Clinical Competency Committee must review all fellow evaluations at least semi-annually.
+(Core) - 5.3.c.
+The Clinical Competency Committee must determine each fellow's progress on achievement of the subspecialty-specific Milestones.
+(Core) - 5.3.d.
+The Clinical Competency Committee must meet prior to the fellows' semiannual evaluations and advise the program director regarding each fellow's progress.
+(Core)